 - 04/06/2020Regional Support Offices involved: Pakistan Regional Support Office

 The Space Application Centre for Response in Emergency and Disasters (SACRED) of the Space & Upper ...
 Read moreCountry/Region mentioned:

 News from the community

 The Munich Technical University (TUM) and the German Aerospace Center (DLR) have launched a new initiative focussing on the development of artificial intelligence technologies in Earth observations.
-The Future Lab “Artificial Intelligence for Earth Observation: Reasoning, Uncertainties, Ethics and Beyond” (AI4EO) aims to use satellite data and Big Data analyses to create models of...
+The Future Lab “Artificial Intelligence for Earth Observation: Reasoning, Uncertainties, Ethics and Beyond” (AI4EO) aims to use satellite data and Big Data analyses to create...
 Read moreCountry/Region mentioned:

 - New studies use ground-based, satellite and AI technologies to improve volcanic eruption forecasting02/06/2020

 Most of the volcanic activities are rapidly evolving phenomena, and thus, hard for volcanologists and disaster management agencies to monitor and predict.
 In the last four decades, however, due to the proliferation of new and innovative instruments and techniques, scientists have made progress in forecasting...
 Read moreCountry/Region mentioned: